yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 3/Level 3 - where is the EV preflop.md

 ## The Flexibility in Marginal Hands

-"So when you see this chart you might be like, 'wow, Nine Seven suited is a fold, I would've opened that from this position.'
-Oh, minus zero point zero one, that's actually fairly negligible.
-Nine Seven suited, Eight Six suited, even Ace Nine offsuit.
+"So when you see this chart you might be like, 'wow, 97s is a fold, I would've opened that from this position.'
+Oh, minus 0.01BB, that's actually fairly negligible.
+97s, 86s, even A9o.
 These hands would not really lose you any significant amount of money opening."

 "So while you do want to have the charts as a frame of reference, I want you guys, as you're studying them, not to be hard on yourself to remember the exact edges.
 Of course you can memorize these by knowing the edges, but also to kind of know that you're free to play around with these."